-Figure 1 – Box demonstrates how customers are using the tool with a TechFact created from a survey
+Figure 1 – Box uses TechValidate to show how customers are using the tool

 Are time constraints the real issue?
 Maybe they can’t budget a 30-minute phone interview, but a 3-minute survey could produce some really powerful insights.
 After all, the 79% of promoters who wouldn’t volunteer to be a reference still filled out a survey.

 There’s also the issue of incentive — or, usually, lack thereof.
 Considering your typical customer has their own job with quarterly goals to hit, a boss to please, and maybe employees of their own to manage, what motivation do they have to devote a piece of their day to your marketing initiatives?